cloudfoundry/docs-bosh/content/links.md

   - name: app
 ```

+Unmatched consumers will cause the deployment to fail unless the consumer is defined as `optional` in the release.
 Optional links that can not be satisfied implicitly will return `nil` in the template rendering.

-Implicit linking does *not* happen across deployments.
+If a link `type` is provided by only one job within a deployment, all release jobs in that deployment that implicitly consume links of that `type` will resolve to that provider.

-In the following example, it's unnecessary to explicitly specify that `web` job consumes the `primary_db` link of type `db` from the postgres release job, since the postgres job is the only one that provides a link of type `db`.
+In the following example, it's unnecessary to explicitly specify that [web job](#web-release-spec) consumes the `primary_db` link of type `db` from the [postgres job](#postgres-release-spec), since the postgres job is the only one that provides a link of type `db`.

 ```yaml
 instance_groups: